saldavonschwartz/saldavonschwartz.github.io/_posts/2017-11-07-vrteleport.md

 ### <a class="toc_item" name="3"></a>Setup and Customization:

-A basic setup (as the one in Video 1) can be implemented in 4 steps:
+A basic setup (as the one in Video 1) can be achieved in 4 steps:

 1. Start with a pawn with a camera and motion controller, with a cube for the hand mesh (Figure 2).
 2. Add the teleport component as a child of the motion controller, so it follows the controller (Figure 3).
 3. Add a decal as a child of the teleport component; the component uses its first child as a marker, if one is present (Figure 3).
-4. Hook up a motion controller input (i.e.: the pad in the HTC Vive wand) to the appropriate methods of the teleport component (Figure 4).
+4. Connect a controller input (i.e.: the pad in the HTC Vive wand) to the appropriate methods of the teleport component (Figure 4).

 {% include media.html
   sources="vrteleport/PawnNoTeleport.png; vrteleport/PawnTeleport.png"